Ah, cardio. We love to hate it, and hate to love it.

 - Five-minute easy warm-down

-If you could only do one, what is the most effective cardio tool in the gym?
+what is the most effective cardio tool in the gym?

 You can step on a treadmill and complete a task at any intensity.
 If you suffer from joint pain or are returning from an injury, you can increase the activity to moderate by using the incline rather than increasing speed.